Please make sure the following requirements are met:

 Only prepaid subscribers: How to enter an activation key

-When using a native protocol please make sure that your protocol software supports IPv6 along with IPv4 or run an IPv4 Internet connection only.
-Many Internet Service Providers connect with the IPv6 protocol or offer both protocols, IPv4 and IPv6, at the same time and as long as a native protocol doesn't support IPv6 you risk data leaks, since an IPv6 connection can bypass the tunneled IPv4 connection.
+When using a native VPN protocol please make sure that your VPN protocol software supports the Internet protocol IPv6 along with IPv4 or run an IPv4 Internet connection only.
+Many Internet Service Providers connect with the IPv6 protocol or offer both protocols, IPv4 and IPv6, at the same time and as long as a native VPN protocol doesn't support IPv6 you risk data leaks, since an IPv6 connection can bypass the tunneled IPv4 connection.

-While the CyberGhost client does support IPv6 and therefor prevent IPv6 leaks, users of native protocols need to deactivate IPv6 manually.
+While the CyberGhost client does support IPv6 and therefor prevent IPv6 leaks, users of native VPN protocols need to deactivate the IPv6 Internet protocol manually.

 Disclaimer: Please keep in mind that, although the technical process is as thoroughly documented as possible, you need to have at least some technical understanding.
 There's always a chance for an overseen mistake and/or things have changed and the article is not updated yet.